nxp-appcodehub/dm-eiq-genai-flow-demonstrator/README.md

 <a name="support"></a>
 ## Support

-For more general technical questions, use the [NXP Community Forum Voice Technology](https://community.nxp.com/t5/Voice-Technology/bd-p/Voice).
+For more general technical questions, use the [NXP Community Forum Generative AI & LLMs](https://community.nxp.com/t5/Generative-AI-LLMs/bd-p/Generative-AI-LLMs).

 ---
 <a name="release-notes"></a>